benmfaul/XRTB/README.md

 Create Bid Response
 -------------------
 The BidRequest then produces a BidResponse that is usable for this bid request.
-The bid is first recorded in REDIS as a map, then the JSON form is serialized and then returned to the Handler.
+The bid is first recorded in Aerospike as a map, then the JSON form is serialized and then returned to the Handler.
 The bid will then be written to the HTTP response.
-Note, it is possible to also record the bid requests and the bids in respective REDIS publish channels.
+Note, it is possible to also record the bid requests and the bids in respective ZeroMQ publish channels.
 This way these messages can be analyzed for further review.

 Win the Auction
 ---------------
 If the exchange accepts the bid, a win notification is sent to the bidder.
-The handler will take that notification, which is an encoded URI of information such as auction price, lat, lon, campaign attributes etc. and writes this information to the REDIS channel so that the win can be recorded by some downstream service.
+The handler will take that notification, which is an encoded URI of information such as auction price, lat, lon, campaign attributes etc. and writes this information to the ZeroMQ channel so that the win can be recorded by some downstream service.
 The ADM field of the original bid is returned to the exchange with the banner ad, the referer url and the pixel url.

 Ad Served
 ----------------
-When the user's screen receives the ad, the pixel URL is fired, and URI encoded GET is read by the Handler to associate the loading of the page in the web browser with the winning bid and this information is sent to a REDIS 'clicks' channel, so that it can be reconciled by some downstream service with the originating bid.
+When the user's screen receives the ad, the pixel URL is fired, and URI encoded GET is read by the Handler to associate the loading of the page in the web browser with the winning bid and this information is sent to a ZeroMQ 'clicks' channel, so that it can be reconciled by some downstream service with the originating bid.

 User Clicks the Ad
 ------------------
 When the user clicks on the ad, the referrer URL is fired and this is also handled by the handler.
-The handler then uses the URI encoding to transmit the information to a REDIS channel, usually called 'clicks', for further processing and accounting downstream.
+The handler then uses the URI encoding to transmit the information to a ZeroMQ channel, usually called 'clicks', for further processing and accounting downstream.

 USING THE SIMULATOR WEB PAGE
 ============================